Preferences

 When the "Sequential file numbering" checkbox is not set DSLR Remote Pro for Windows scans the output directory for existing images and uses the lowest available number to give a unique filename e.g. if the output directory already contains the image 0123.JPG DSLR Remote Pro for Windows will save the next image as 0124.JPG.

-You can also use the IPTC tokens to when specifying the output directory e.g. "C:\%Y\%T" would give the year followed by the camera model.
+You can also use tokens when specifying the download folder e.g. "C:\%Y\%T" would give the year followed by the camera model.

 When "Append sequence letter to end of filenames when auto-bracketing" is selected auto-bracketed filenames have the same image number and a sequence letter added to each shot for easy identification. e.g. a 3-shot sequence might give filenames 0001a.JPG, 0001b.JPG and 0001c.JPG as opposed to 0001.JPG, 0002.JPG and 0003.JPG when this option is switched off.